 Found throughout coastal drainages in North America, Europe, and northern Asia, the threespine stickleback (Gasterosteus aculeatus) appears to be abundant and widespread in the One Tam area of focus.
-Threespine stickleback in Redwood and Lagunitas creeks are caught incidentally during salmonid surveys and has not been the subject of targeted monitoring efforts.
+Threespine stickleback in Redwood and Lagunitas creeks are caught incidentally during salmonid surveys and have not been the subject of targeted monitoring efforts.

-Despite limited data, this species is an important indicator of stream health that is easy to recognize and is conducive to citizen science monitoring.
+Despite limited data, this species is an important indicator of stream health that is easy to recognize and is conducive to volunteer monitoring.
 A lack of stickleback in suitable, accessible habitats may be evidence of water quality or other problems in the stream and can assist in identifying areas of past or ongoing environmental degradation.
 Sticklebacks are currently being used as indicators of both hydrocarbon and hormone-disrupting chemical pollution (Ostlund-Nilsson et al., 2007).

 What is Healthy?

 The desired condition for threespine stickleback is that they are present in suitable, accessible water bodies.
 The current and historical extent of threespine stickleback in the One Tam area is unknown, but they are less widespread than steelhead.
 Of the 110 miles of stream in the One Tam area of focus, approximately 40 miles could be characterized as the kind of slow and low gradient streams this species prefers.
 These 40 miles, along with the Marin Municipal Water District reservoirs, are currently our best guess at the baseline distribution of stickleback on Mt.
 Tam.

 - Historic hydrological changes and habitat loss that have affected anadromous fish migration, increased sedimentation, and reduced the number of pools and other critical habitats

 - Current hydrological changes and habitat loss including water withdrawals, drought, channel incision, and a loss of downstream floodplain connectivity